What is coaching?

 ...well, you're right. 😁

-The hard truth is, we are all broken. 🥺We are all raised by damaged parents who did their best to raise us and, yet, we were still damaged in various ways.
+The hard truth is, we are all broken. 🥺 We are all raised by damaged parents who did their best to raise us and, yet, we were still damaged in various ways.
 Our job is to recognize that damage, learn from it, and move on with our lives.

 #4: I must have a specific problem or goal to hire a coach.

 If you wait to hire a coach until you actually have a problem, you’ve already waited too long.
 Problems don't arise out of nowhere.
 They fester until they're too big not to address.
-And if they're left unaddressed too long, the damage becomes so deep that a therapist may need to also get involved.
-The thing with inner turmoil is that it unconsciously works on you until you take the time to consciously work on it
+And if they're left unaddressed too long, the damage becomes so deep that a therapist or consultant may need to also get involved.
+The thing with inner turmoil is that it unconsciously works on you until you take the time to consciously work on it.

 Even when things are going well, there is a great need for coaching.
-Coaching allows you to push on the accelerator, gently or assertively, so that you can have a more fulfilled and balanced life consciously, and sooner than you ever expected to.
+Coaching allows you to push on the accelerator, gently or assertively, so that you can have a more fulfilled and balanced life and career consciously, and sooner than you ever expected to.

 I don't want you to wait until there is a problem to rectify it.
 It’s already there.
-The problem is mortality. ☠️Life is too short to wait for you to focus on you.
+The problem is mortality. ☠️ Life is too short to wait for you to focus on you.

 And know this, I never, and I mean never, lack for a topic of discussion.
 So just because you can't come up with what you would talk about during a coaching session doesn’t mean I’d ever be in the same hole.
-I’m infinitely curious and have a deep well of questions for you.
+I’m infinitely curious and have a deep well of questions and ideas for you.
 I have a couple million questions I can ask you to help understand and further your growth.

 Let me just ask one of those questions here: